mwhirls/tanaka-corpus-json/README.md

 ## Releases

-You can download the pre-built JSON files from the [latest release](https://github.com/mwhirls/tanaka-corpus-json/releases/latest).
+You can download the pre-built JSON file from the [latest release](https://github.com/mwhirls/tanaka-corpus-json/releases/latest).
 Automated releases containing the latest example sentences are scheduled weekly.

 ## License